alvinylt/gopher/README.md

 terminates the connection without any response.

 Servers may be busy or unresponsive at times.
-Timeout is implemented to prevent the program from getting stuck indefinitely.
+Timeout is implemented to prevent the program from getting stuck indefinitely using `setsockopt()`, a built-in feature in the Socket API, and the `timeval` struct.

 Unicode was not published at the time the Gopher protocol was publicised.
 We assume that pathnames contain only ASCII characters, or else converted into